Appointments required for all services. Please, no walk-ins.

-A: Before your procedure drink lots of water and make sure you’ve eaten.
+A: Before your procedure drink lots of water and make sure you eat a hearty meal.
+Where comfortable clothing that will allow full access to the area to be tattooed.
 Absolutely no drugs and alcohol- this may calm your nerves but often will make you bleed profusely which will hinder the tattoo procedure.
 Also, if you are intoxicated in any way, you will be turned away.
-Avoid any substances that thin your blood including doctor prescribed medications.
+Avoid any substances that thin your blood including prescribed medications.

 Q: Why do I have to leave a deposit?
 Why is it non refundable?

 A: Deposits are required to hold your appointment date and time.
 Your artist will do hours of work on your design research and preparation before you even arrive.
 The deposit lets the artist know that you are committed to honoring your appointment.

 Q: Why do many artists refuse tattoos on hands?

 A: The skin on the hands (and areas of the feet) is quite different from the rest of the body.
 On the top of our hands, the skin is typically fairly thin.
 The top of the hand also features more bones making for a surface that is not smooth.
 Unsmooth surfaces can distort the design of the tattoo.
 The palm of the hand and in between fingers have very thick skin that is not suitable for tattooing.
 The needles and ink cannot safely and adequately penetrate, leading to uneven saturation that results in premature uneven fading and ink blowouts.

 Q: What is the healing like for a tattoo?

 A: At Rose Noir you will be given a healing patch that requires replacement.
 It will be worn for one week.
 During that time, you must avoid swimming or soaking, excessive sweating, and sun exposure.
 Find detailed instructions HERE

 Q: Do tattoos fade?
 Will I need a touch up on my tattoo?